Geography Situated

 History

-a place closely linked to Vietnam’s history with
+closely linked to Vietnam’s history with such

-such famous geographical names as: Vân Ðồn (site
+famous geographical names as: Van Don (site of

-of an ancient commercial port); Poem Mountain
+an ancient commercial port); Poem Mountain (with

-River (the location of three fierce naval
+(the location of three fierce naval battles

-battles fought against foreign aggressors).
+fought against foreign aggressors).

-This is not all; Ha Long has been proven by
+This is not all, Halong has been proven by

 scientists to be one of the first cradles of